JonathanDussot/boardgamers/README.md

 2. Click on the _New_ button and select _Create new app_
 3. Give it a unique name and choose the region _Europe_
 4. Click the *Deploy* tab, go to the _Deployment method_ section, select _GitHub_ and confirm this selection by clicking on the _Connect to Github_ button
-5. Search for the repository name on github _GamesBlog-frontend_ and click the _Connect_ button
+5. Search for the repository name on github _Boardgamers_ and click the _Connect_ button
 6. Inside the src folder add an api folder and create an axiosDefault.jsx
 7. Add the link to the deployed version of the api as baseURL
 8. Create a _Procfile_ in the root directory and add *web: npm run start*